Richie Williams (Canadian football)

-Richie Williams (born March 10, 1983) is a former American Canadian football quarterback, and is now a jack man for Jamie McMurray in the Monster Energy Cup Series stock car racing leagues.
+Richie Williams (born March 10, 1983) is an American former professional football quarterback, and is now a jack man for Jamie McMurray in the Monster Energy Cup Series stock car racing leagues.
 He was originally signed as a free agent by the Hamilton Tiger-Cats after a collegiate career at Appalachian State University.

 College career

 Williams became Appalachian State's starting quarterback during his junior year in 2004 in which the Mountaineers finished with a disappointing 6–5 overall record.
 However, on October 9, 2004, against Furman University, Williams completed 40 of 45 passes thrown for an all divisions NCAA record for single game accuracy.
 Additionally, he completed 28 straight passes which also established an NCAA mark.

 The 2005 season saw the fortunes of the Mountaineers turn around as Williams led the team to a 12–3 record and the 2005 NCAA Division I Football Championship.
 It was the first NCAA national title won by a college football team from North Carolina.
 He was honored with the Southern Conference Offensive Player of the Year Award in November 2005.
 Williams also received the coveted Bob Waters Award as the Southern Conference Male Athlete of the Year at the conclusion of the 2005–06 athletics season.